intave/documentation/mechanics/checks-09-physics.md

 A setback system will correct deviations, mitigating any advantage gained.

 The first level - called the prefilter, will label correct movement as suspicion in <~5% of cases and incorrect movement as suspicious in >~99% of cases.<br>
-On the second level - called the buffer, a prefilter suspicion will lead to a trigger in <~20% for correct and >~98% on incorrect movement
+On the second level - called the buffer, a prefilter suspicion will lead to a trigger in <~20% for correct and >~98% on incorrect movement.<br>
-The third level - called the mitigation strategy, is user configurable to allow for custom detection accuracy bounaries.
+The third level - called the mitigation strategy, is user configurable to allow for custom detection accuracy bounaries.<br>

 ### Mitigation Strategy